 Hair Loss (Alopecia) Symmetrical in cats

 Symmetrical hair loss (alopecia) in cats is the even loss of fur on both sides of the body.
-Unlike uneven hair loss, which can be caused by local factors such as injuries or infections, symmetrical alopecia is often systemic in nature and may indicate underlying health problems.
+In contrast to uneven hair loss, which can be caused by local factors such as injuries or infections, symmetrical alopecia is often systemic in nature and may indicate underlying health problems.

 Can Occur with the Following Diseases: